dchobarkar/dchobarkar.github.io/_posts/2023-12-02-setting-up-your-development-environment.md

 nest new my-nest-app
 ```

-This command creates a new NestJS project named 'my-nest-app'.
+This command creates a new project with all necessary dependencies and a default structure, providing a solid foundation for your NestJS application.

 ### Understanding the Project Structure

-- A NestJS project comes with a pre-configured structure, which includes directories and files for various purposes like controllers, modules, and services.
+A new NestJS project comes with a predefined directory structure, including folders for controllers, providers, modules, and more.
+Familiarizing yourself with this structure is crucial for effective development.

 ## Configuring Your Development Environment

 ### IDE Setup

-- Setting up a suitable Integrated Development Environment (IDE) is crucial.
-Visual Studio Code (VS Code) is a popular choice due to its extensive support for TypeScript and Node.js.
+Choosing the right Integrated Development Environment (IDE) significantly affects your development experience.
+Visual Studio Code (VS Code) is widely recommended for NestJS due to its excellent TypeScript support and rich ecosystem of extensions.

 ### Extensions and Plugins

-- IDE extensions for NestJS and TypeScript can significantly enhance the development experience.
+Enhancing your IDE with extensions specific to NestJS, TypeScript, and Node.js can greatly improve code readability, debugging capabilities, and overall workflow efficiency.

 ## Managing Dependencies

 ### Understanding package.json

-- The `package.json` file in a NestJS project manages dependencies and scripts.
-Familiarity with this file is essential for managing your application’s packages.
+The `package.json` file in a NestJS project is pivotal for managing project dependencies and defining scripts.
+It serves as a blueprint for your application's dependency management and script execution.

 ### Installing Additional Packages

-- NestJS projects often require additional npm packages.
-Learn how to install and manage these dependencies effectively.
+As your project grows, you may need to install additional npm packages.
+Understanding how to manage these dependencies is key to maintaining a stable and functional application environment.

 ## Running the NestJS Application

 ### Development Server

-- NestJS applications are typically run on a development server during the development phase.
+NestJS uses a development server for testing and running your application locally.
+Starting this server allows you to see your application in action and is essential for the iterative development process.

 - **Code Snippet for Starting the Server**: